waverie/csen60/week9/web_privacy.md

 - Iterative UI improvements
 - Ex's
     - Email client: decrease time to reply to emails
-    - Increases engagement w/ feature that generates more data
+    - Increase engagement w/ feature that generates more data
     - Increase behavior that fits more profitable business model
 - A/B Testing